Equinox (comics): Fictional character biography

-Equinox is an African-American youth who gained superhuman powers due to accidental exposure to his father's malfunctioning equipment after a lab accident; his mother is Margay Sorenson, head of natural sciences at Bard College, while his father was killed in the same lab accident that gave Equinox his powers because he made a mistake.
+Equinox is an African-American youth who gained superhuman powers due to accidental exposure to his father's malfunctioning equipment after a lab accident.
+His mother is Margay Sorenson, head of natural sciences at Bard College, while his father was killed in the same lab accident that gave Equinox his powers.

-Equinox's powers were similar to the combined abilities of superheroes the Human Torch and Iceman, with whom he first battled, as well as enhanced strength and durability.
-His mother attempted to teach herself about her late husband's work to find a way to cure her son, but was ultimately forced to let Equinox commit robberies so she had the resources to carry out her research.
-The shifting exothermic state of his transformations had a dangerous effect on Equinox's mental state, and he ultimately went on a rampage, engaging in conflict with the superheroes Spider-Man, Yellowjacket, and the Wasp, during which his origin was revealed.
-The three heroes managed to apparently cure him using technology conceived by his mother and constructed in the Baxter Building while the Fantastic Four were away, Spider-Man refining the technology while Wasp and Yellowjacket kept Equinox busy.

-Years later, he fights the Falcon.
-Afterwards, Equinox joined Vil-Anon, a twelve-step program dedicated to helping individuals overcome their criminal tendencies.
+Equinox possesses enhanced strength and durability as well as power over ice and fire.
+His powers are similar to those of the Human Torch and Iceman, with whom he first battled.
+His mother attempts to teach herself about her late husband's work to find a way to cure her son, but feels forced to let Equinox commit robberies so she can gain the resources to carry out her research.
+The shifting exothermic state of his transformations affects Equinox's mental state, and he ultimately goes on a rampage, battling Spider-Man, Yellowjacket, and Wasp.
+The three heroes manage to apparently cure Equinox using technology created by his mother.
+Equinox joins Vil-Anon, a twelve-step program dedicated to helping individuals overcome their criminal tendencies.

-Equinox appears during the Civil War event, and when the registration law is announced, he wants to leave the country again.
-He contacts Vienna to make him a new fake identity, but unbeknownst to him, Vienna secretly works for Heroes for Hire who apprehend Equinox and several other supervillains.

-Equinox is next seen as a member of the Montana team of the Fifty State Initiative, Freedom Force, alongside Challenger, Cloud 9, Think Tank, and Spinner.